HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Experiments

 \subsection{Experimental Setup}

 For audio processing, STFT with a Hamming window of length 1024 samples and a 50\% overlap is used to extract a linear spectrogram for each of the four channels.
 Subsequently, a 64-dimensional log Mel-spectrogram is extracted for FOA data.
 Additionally, acoustic intensity is calculated at each of the 64 Mel-bands for channels x, y, and z of the FOA signal, resulting in three channels of intensity vector features.
 Therefore, there are a total of seven feature maps for FOA signals.
-For audio data segmented into 10-second intervals, the acoustic feature $\mathbf{A}$ has a shape of $500\times 64\times 7$.
+For audio data segmented into 10-second intervals, the acoustic feature has a shape of $500\times 64\times 7$.

 For video processing, we select 10 video frames per second evenly to predict the mouth keypoints of visible speakers.
 Then, the pixel coordinate of each person's mouth is used to generate two Gaussian-like vectors.
-The maximum number of speakers is set to $S=6$.
-The dimension of visual vectors $F_v$ is set to 64 to maintain consistency with audio features.
-For 10-second clips, the extracted visual features $\mathbf{V}$ have dimensions of $100\times 64\times 12$.
-These visual features are then replicated five times along the temporal dimension to align with audio features, resulting in a fused audio-visual representation $\mathbf{M} \in \mathbb{R}^{500\times 64\times 19}$.
+Standard deviations are predefined with $\sigma_u^2=0.04$ and $\sigma_v^2=0.08$.
+The dimension of visual vectors is set to 64 to maintain consistency with audio features.
+For 10-second clips, the extracted visual features have dimensions of $100\times 64\times 12$.
+These visual features are then replicated five times along the temporal dimension to align with audio features, resulting in a fused audio-visual input with the shape of $500\times 64\times 19$.

 ResNet-Conformer is employed as our network architecture.
 The parameters of ResNet are illustrated in Figure~\ref{fig3}.
 The kernel sizes for the three max-pooling operations in ResNet are $(1,4)$, $(1,4)$, and $(1,2)$, respectively.
 The embedding dimension input to the Conformer is set to $D=256$.
 The number of attention heads in Conformer is 8.
 Adam is used as the optimizer.
 The tri-stage learning rate scheduler \cite{park2019specaugment} is used with an upper limit of 0.001 for SELD-Teacher training.
-Given that SELD-Student is initialized with SELD-Teacher's parameters, we utilize a smaller learning rate of 0.0001 for the cross-modal knowledge distillation process.
+Given that SELD-Student is initialized with SELD-Teacher's parameters, we utilize a smaller learning rate of 0.0001 for the hierarchical cross-modal distillation process.